honojs/website/content/docs/builtin-middleware/bearer-auth.md

 # Bearer Auth Middleware

 The Bearer Auth Middleware provides authentication by verifying an API token in the Request header.
-The HTTP clients accessing the endpoint will add `Authorization` header with `Bearer {token}` as the header value.
+The HTTP clients accessing the endpoint will add the `Authorization` header with `Bearer {token}` as the header value.

 Using `curl` from the terminal, it would look like this: